Skip to content

 Schools will receive

-• The opportunity for students to perform their poetry in front of a live audience
+Students will have chance to perform their poetry in front of a live audience, and to be published in an anthology

 2023063)_NLT_StPauls_KM6_0793

 "A student came into YCP feeling indifferent towards the project and poetry itself.
 'Poetry is boring, why am I here?'
-They then went on to go on the trip, play an active part in the visiting poet workshop, sent me work to edit and went on to perform at St. Paul's with arguably the best poem of the group."
+They then went on to go on the trip, play an active part in the visiting poet workshop, sent me work to edit and went on to perform at St Paul's with arguably the best poem of the group."

 London Teacher